Skip navigation

 What is World Kindness Day?

-World Kindness Day is a global day that’s celebrated on November 13 each year, with the aim of promoting the importance of being kind to yourself and others.
+World Kindness Day is a global celebration with the aim of promoting the importance of being kind to yourself and others.
 After all, kindness is what binds us all together at work, at home and in our communities.

 Kindness can boost morale in the workplace.